Nice Nailantei Leng'ete: Activism career

-In 2014, the Maasai elders, who rule over 1.5 million people — declared the end of the practice of FGM.
+In 2014, the Maasai elders, who rule over 1.5 million people, declared the end of the practice of FGM.
 Because of Leng'ete's work, girls become women in the Maasai community without undergoing FGM, continue their education, instead of marrying early and bearing children when most are still children themselves.
 Since 2014, Leng'ete has been working as a project officer under the Amref Health Africa in Kenya Alternative Rite of Passage project (ARP).
-She manages an advocacy program that travels from village to village to convince elders and community leaders to allow other young girls to forgo "the cut" and go to school.
+She manages an advocacy programme that travels from village to village to convince elders and community leaders to allow other young girls to forgo "the cut" and attend school.
 "Leng'ete's work as a project officer with Amref Health Africa has saved an estimated 15,000 girls from FGM, as well as from childhood marriage."